Ori1N/AndroidVariantsStubsGenerator/README.md

 create build-generated stub classes.

 Avoid the 'pleasure' of creating and updating stub classes for flavor-specific-functionality.
-Annotate flavor-specific-classes to generate stubs classes containing all the public methods of the annotated class.
+Annotate flavor-specific-classes and stubs classes containing all the public methods of the annotated class will be generated on build.
-The stubs are generated when building the variant containing the annotation (no reflection)
+(no reflection)

 For example, for annotated class FlavorSpecificFunctionality